 This integrative course focuses on ecological principles as they are applied to the conservation and management of fisheries and wildlife resources.
-We will also discuss how conservation practices are influenced by politics and law, culture, social acceptability and economic feasibility.
-In lab, you will be introduced to the techniques and equipment used to survey fisheries and wildlife populations.
-Lec.
-3 Lab 3.
+We will also discuss how conservation practices are influenced by politics and law, culture, social acceptability, and economic feasibility.
+In the lab, you will be introduced to the techniques and equipment used to survey fisheries and wildlife populations.
+3 Theory 1 Lab.
+Lab fee.
+Credits: 4